dolliars/heyheather/_posts/2020-11-29-building-speakers.md

 puncture the tile from the front.
 If you do so, any tear out you have will be in the back.
 Reinforcing could've gone a lot smoother.
 Since I didn't find the plastic bushing, I cut up a plastic container and made a tiny tube.
-I used fast setting epoxy to glue it in place but it wasn't exactly the right size and kept shifting.
+I used fast setting epoxy to glue it in place but the tube wasn't exactly the right size and kept shifting.
 It worked out in the end, but the results could be much cleaner.

 The other difficulty I had was soldering.
 When I first planned the project, I had no idea this was required.
 And now that I'm remembering this, I'd say it's